 This dialogue between Indonesia and the OECD supports policy makers in their efforts to enhance disclosure of beneficial ownership and control as part of overall efforts to improve corporate governance standards and practices in Indonesia.

-English, PDF, 668kb
+English, PDF, 1,155kb

-Revenue Statistics in Asian Countries is jointly undertaken by the OECD Centre for Tax Policy and Administration and the OECD Development Centre.
-It compiles comparable tax revenue statistics for Indonesia, Malaysia, the Philippines, Korea and Japan.
-The model is the OECD Revenue Statistics database which is a fundamental reference, backed by a well-established methodology, for OECD member countries.
+This publication compiles comparable tax revenue statistics for Indonesia, Japan, Korea, Malaysia, the Philippines and Singapore.
+The model is the OECD Revenue Statistics database – a fundamental reference, backed by a well-established methodology, for OECD member countries.
 Extending the OECD methodology to Asian countries enables comparisons about tax levels and tax structures on a consistent basis, both among Asian economies and between OECD and Asian economies.
-A special feature in this edition provides country profiles on recent tax administration and related reforms in Indonesia, Malaysia and the Philippines.
+This work has been is jointly undertaken by the OECD Centre for Tax Policy and Administration and the OECD Development Centre.

 Foreign investment can be an important ally in supporting diversification and productivity growth, and greater efforts to strengthen the investment environment in Indonesia would likely yield substantial dividends.

 For Indonesia to achieve its universal health coverage goal in a context of rapidly accelerating demand for healthcare, the country will need to make substantial investments in service delivery capacities and mechanisms to provide financial protection against the cost of ill health.